Menu

 _________________________________________

 PLATO is partnering with the Verona Senior Center and UW Retirement Association on this travel opportunity.
-Pick-up locations are different from PLATO's usual trips.
-You will be required to fill out the 2025 Verona New Member Form (no charge) and 2025 Verona trip waiver Form.
+You will be required to fill out the 2026 Verona Senior Center New Member and Trip Waiver Form (no charge).
 You can fill out these forms in advance or on the day of the trip.

 Schedule: (Return times are approximate)